Research in Financial Planning, Housing and Consumer Economics

 - Fintech and low-income, minorities, and other vulnerable groups like small businesses

 Recent funding: Facebook

 I am working on a randomized evaluation of increasing the number of female mobile money agents in rural Ghana.
 Expected outcomes include increased overall agency for women personally, in shared households, and in their communities, increased consumer agency, and a decrease in fraud which has been found to be highest among female agent to female customer interactions.

 I also lead two projects that study the accelerated adoption of contactless payments during the pandemic.
-In one project, a multidisciplinary group of undergraduate and graduate students and I are conducting survey research of U.S. consumers and small business owners that incorporates a discrete payment choice experiment.
+In one project, our multidisciplinary team surveys U.S. consumers and small business owners and also incorporates discrete payment choice experiments with both groups.
 The purpose is to detect digital and payment divides, attitudes, and linkages with localized factors such as payment infrastructure, COVID-19 infection rates, and reopening guidelines.
-Developments with federally-approved Covid-19 drug treatments or vaccine as well as with two pending bills, the Payment Choice Act and the Touchless Transactions Act, are also considered.
+Developments with federally-approved COVID-19 drug treatments or vaccine as well as with two pending bills, the Payment Choice Act and the Touchless Transactions Act, are also considered.
 The other project is an intervention with small businesses in the state of Georgia.
 This is a randomized evaluation that examines effects of offering rewards and tailored information on new adoptions or expansions of remote or in-store contactless payment systems.
 The two payment bills are also implemented hypothetically and evaluated.
-Subjects include ethnic minority owners and those in lower-income or rural locations.
+The study oversamples ethnic minority owners and those in lower-income or rural locations.

 Dr. Archuleta has an established international reputation in the area of financial therapy.
 This area integrates psychological, relational, and financial factors affecting individual, couple, and family well-being.